Chart Color Schemes

 Infrastructure

-Deniliquin Surrounds has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Deniliquin Surrounds has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of a region is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 73 projects that are expected to influence the area.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 73 projects potentially impacting the area.
 Notable projects include Deniliquin Solar Farm Stage 2, Merino Wind Farm and Battery, Deniliquin Agricultural Research Facility, and Deniliquin Water Treatment Upgrade.
-The following list details those projects likely to have the most relevance.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.